 The Political Economy of Health Epidemics: Evidence from the Ebola Outbreak

-This paper investigates how political incentives affect the government’s response during a health epidemic, and the subsequent effects on citizens’ voting behavior.
-Leveraging unique newly constructed data, I study this question in the context of the 2014 Ebola outbreak in Liberia.
-Building a spatio-temporal epidemiological model that estimates the ex-ante optimal allocation of relief efforts, I find that the government misallocates resources toward electoral swing villages affected by the epidemic.
-Voters, in turn, react by rewarding the incumbent government in areas where additional resources were diverted.
-I conclude by discussing the costs to citizens of such politically-driven resource misallocation.
+This paper investigates whether political incentives affect the government’s response during a health epidemic and the subsequent effects on citizens’ voting behavior.
+Leveraging novel data, I study this question in the context of the 2014 Ebola outbreak in Liberia.
+The national incumbent government appropriately prioritized the allocation of resources to villages affected by the epidemic.
+By building a spatiotemporal epidemiological model that estimates the ex-ante optimal allocation of relief efforts, there is also evidence that resources were misallocated toward electoral swing villages.
+Instead, no resources were diverted toward core supporters or co-ethnic villages.
+Voters, in turn, reacted by rewarding the national incumbent party in areas where additional resources were misallocated.

 Keywords: Health epidemics; political economy; misallocation; Ebola virus